What happens at CPAC? When and where the conference takes place

 - Ken Paxton – Texas attorney general

-The small anti-Trump wing of the Republican Party is holding a conference of their own in Washington DC between 23 and 25 February.
+Meanwhile, the small, anti-Trump wing of the Republican Party is holding a rival conference of its own in Washington, DC, between 23 and 25 February.

-The group Principles First will host the event at the Conrad Hotel and they will focus on “advancing a more principled centre-right politics in the United States” as well as “rebuilding principled leadership that serves our country—not partisanship or personality,” its site states.
+The group Principles First will host the event at the Conrad Hotel and will focus on “advancing a more principled centre-right politics in the United States” as well as “rebuilding principled leadership that serves our country—not partisanship or personality,” its website states.

-Former Rep Adam Kinzinger is set to speak at the event, as is former federal Judge Michael Luttig, Georgia Secretary of State Brad Raffensperger, former Trump White House aide Cassidy Hutchinson, former Arkansas Governor Asa Hutchinson, and conservative lawyer George Conway – all well-known anti-Trump conservatives.
+Former congressman Adam Kinzinger is set to speak at that event, as is former federal judge Michael Luttig, Georgia secretary of state Brad Raffensperger, former Trump White House aide Cassidy Hutchinson, former Arkansas governor Asa Hutchinson and conservative lawyer George Conway – all well-known anti-Trump conservatives.

 Join our commenting forum